 Women are more prone to insomnia than men.
 More women have frequent bouts of sleeplessness (several times a week) than men, and this tendency extends over all periods of life.
-Senior women are more likely to report sleep problems than senior men.
+Not only that, but as people age, the gap between women and men increases.
+Women under 45 years old have an incidence 1.4 times that of men of the same age.
+Among older populations, women are 1.7 times more likely to have insomnia.

 Many women experience insomnia when they have fluctuations in the serum levels of hormones.
 These times include during their monthly cycle, pregnancy, and menopause.
 No cause-and-effect relationship has been established between hormones and sleep latency at a biochemical level, though.
 It has been shown that hormone supplement therapy for women during menopausal change does decrease reports of insomnia.
 Bloating, which many women experience as part of their menstrual cycle, contributes to insomnia.
 Perimenstral insomnia is often a secondary insomnia because the women cannot sleep due to other symptoms such as cramping or headaches.